Sellebjergen/KyberCrystals/KyberCrystals/notes.md

       * https://emn178.github.io/online-tools/shake_256.html
     * How to calculate A o s + e, we agree that is just normal matrix multiplication?

+2. Second
+   * We agree that it is only during multiplication we get a polynomia of a higher degree?

 ## Questions for Søren
 * Usage of Get property in C#
 * How do I organise unit tests?
 One test for Add, Mult etc and then a lot of theories? - seems to give bad naming as to what is wrong.